 Pyrimethanil – used on almonds, pistachios, stone fruits, potatoes, strawberries, tomatoes, etc.

 9. Use all-natural cleaning products to avoid hormone disrupting chemicals.
-I’ve been using Branch Basics for over 5 years now and it’s the perfect all-natural cleaner for the entire house.
+I’ve been using Aunt Fannie’s for over a year now and it’s the perfect all-natural cleaner for the entire house.

 Common soy foods to avoid: